Jian008/quantum_chance/README.md

 (whatever the progress of human knowledge, there will always be room for ignorance, hence for chance and probability) Emile Borel (1914).
 Le hasard.
 Librairie Felix Alcan. p.
 12-13

-Prediction probability for the whole sentence:
+Prediction probability for the whole sentence (144 characters):
 1:18870668547844457769972080826950345531368943638112857227264

--> it might take a while
+" > " indicates a letter guessed right
+" * " indicates a letter guessed wrong